Trio-Color Quinoa & Beans ~ Gluten-free & heart healthy

 Quinoa has a high nutrient content but is also a great protein and fiber source.
 It even has a small amount of omega – 3 fatty acids.
 The fact that it is a complete protein is pretty cool too, which means it has all the necessary amino acids.

 Still not interested?
 I wasn’t either for a long time.
-The problem I discovered was that I didn’t like the regular quinoa.
+The problem I discovered was that I didn’t like regular quinoa.
 I’m not sure what prompted me to try the trio quinoa, but I am so glad I did!
-I absolutely love red and trio quinoa.
-I think it has a lot to do with the texture, but I also feel like the red and trio quinoa has a milder flavor.
+I love red and trio quinoa.
+I think it has a lot to do with the texture, but I also feel like the red and trio quinoa have a milder flavor.
 Whatever the reason…I’m hooked!

 Here Are Some Delicious Ways To Eat Quinoa: